weitzman/blog/_posts/2017-07-26-xdebug-acquia-drush.md

 title: Debugging Drush commands at Acquia
 image: https://confluence.jetbrains.com/download/attachments/54345259/zend_server_tutorial_18.png?version=1&modificationDate=1410292135000&api=v2
 ---
-Its a repeating need for me to debug Drush commands that run at [Acquia Cloud](https://www.acquia.com/products-services/acquia-cloud).
+It is a repeating need for me to debug Drush commands that run at [Acquia Cloud](https://www.acquia.com/products-services/acquia-cloud).
 When I say "debug", I refer to step-wise debugging via Xdebug.
 This is the best and only way to slay hard bugs.
 Down with print_r() debugging!

 This blog is a terse "how-to".
 Refer to [Acquia - Configuring Xdebug with PhpStorm](https://docs.acquia.com/article/configuring-xdebug-phpstorm) for more detail.